Fairness, equality and silver spoons

 “A word that leaves my mouth may have a completely different meaning when it reaches your ear.”

 Words we use every day can sometimes be difficult to define in ways acceptable to everyone.
-Since we claim that Land Value Tax is simple, fair and impossible to avoid, we must have a clear definition of “fair” and we have chosen the one produced by the Fairness Foundation based on the five fair necessities.
+Since we claim that Land Value Tax is simple, fair and impossible to avoid, we must be clear about what we mean by “fair”.

 Equality